kayzh1/Kay-hub/README.md

 	end
 end)

---// Stretch CORRIGIDO (segue a câmera) ApplyStretch.MouseButton1Click:Connect(function()
+--// Stretch CORRIGIDO (segue a cÃ¢mera)
+ApplyStretch.MouseButton1Click:Connect(function()
 	local v = tonumber(StretchInput.Text)
 	if v and v >= 0 and v <= 1 then